 Our services are designed to help students understand themselves and their difficulties, and ultimately make healthy choices for their lives.
-Counseling Services provides services in a nurturing environment where similarities and differences among people are recognized, respected and honored.
+Services are provided in a nurturing environment where similarities and differences among people are recognized, respected, and honored.

 Not sure what to study?

-Who is Career Counseling for?
+Who is career counseling for?

-- Adult learners of all ages, who seek a career change
+- Adult learners of all ages who seek a career change

-Take an online career assessment
+Take an online career assessment:

-- Ohio Means Jobs - Search occupations by industry and learn about top-hiring career fields in Ohio.
+- Ohio Means Jobs: Search occupations by industry and learn about top-hiring career fields in Ohio.